jupyter-widgets/ipywidgets/docs/source/embedding.md

  - The second script tag contains the state of all the widget models currently in use.
 It has the mime type `application/vnd.jupyter.widget-state+json`.

-   The JSON schema for the content of that script tag is found in the jupyter-widgets-schema npm package.
+   The JSON schema for the content of that script tag is found in the @jupyter-widgets/schema npm package.

 - The following script tags correspond to the views which you want to display in the web page.
 They have the mime type `application/vnd.jupyter.widget-view+json`.